brensch/battleword/README.md

 	"description": "the magnificent"
 }
 ```
-there will be more things here in the future. stay posted.
+There will be more things here in the future. stay posted.

 ### /results
-once all players are finished, the engine will send you the results of everyone in the match so you can brag. no response is required.
+Once all players are finished, the engine will send you the results of everyone in the match.
+No response is required, except maybe to message your friends to brag.
+The below body is just one player, if there were multiple you'd see more objects in the `players` array.
 #### Request:
 ```json
 {